-Signal Words and Symbols in This Manual and on the Laser System
+Signal Words and Symbols in This Manual

 This documentation may contain sections in which particular hazards are defined or special attention is drawn to particular conditions.
 These sections are indicated with signal words in accordance with ANSI Z-535.6 and safety symbols (pictorial hazard alerts) in accordance with ANSI Z-535.3 and ISO 7010.